Defy

 speculative moma satellite singapore

-In the final exercise of the term, the studio postulates that the Museum of Modern Art (MoMA) in New York is opening a satellite in Singapore.
+The studio postulates that the Museum of Modern Art (MoMA) in New York is opening a satellite in Singapore.
 The Satellite MoMA would have no permanent collection, it is a place for modern art to come and go.
 Rather than defining the museum as a place where works of art is archived, the Satellite MoMA is a dynamic space shaped by the founding mission to educate the public about modern art.

 Social sculptures and constructs established years ago define today's society.
 Yet, venturing into the future and embracing new ideas require us to break through the conventions that has been carved in stone by the past.